bfontaine/movielens-data-analysis/README.md

     ./venv/bin/pip freeze >| requirements.txt

+## Import

+    ./import.sh ml-100k

+Only the `ml-100k` dataset is supported for now.
+The script downloads the archive, unpacks it in `data-ml-100k/`, and imports it in the DB.

+You can only have one dataset in the DB at once; if you want to switch between multiple ones you'll need to move the DB somewhere else, import another dataset then rename the files around to switch.

 ## Reset

-If you want to import the database again, for example if you want to change the dataset, just remove the `movies.db` file and run the import again.
+If you want to reset the database, for example to change the dataset, just remove the `movies.db` file and run the import again.

 ## Troubleshooting